ErenMMS/TheAntsFightSimulation/README.md

 Skills are triggering according to Skill Rate

-Damages are not calculate yet, trying to find the damage equation
+Damages are calculated but still don't gives the similar output as game

 #### Main Form of the project